arthurmichaelw/unit_1_final/README.md

 ## Unsolved Problems ##

 If they players roll, is above 100 the player piece disappears, until the players location is back on the board and reaches spot 100.

+If the player lands on a ! or ? the text gets erased.